nz0001na/data_science/1_SQL/readme.md

             select concat(firstname,' ', lastname), hiredate, date_part('year', hiredate)
             from employees;

 4. For all products in the Northwinds database, list the productname, unitprice, unitsinstock,  and the total value of the inventory of that product as “Total Value”.
 (HINT:  total value = unitsinstock * unitprice.)

+            select productname, unitprice, unitsinstock,
+                        (unitprice * unitsinstock) AS "Total Value"
+            from products;

-5. For all employees at Northwinds, list the first name and last name concatenated together with a blank space in-between with a column header “Name”, and the name of the month (spelled out) for each employee’s birthday.
+6. For all employees at Northwinds, list the first name and last name concatenated together with a blank space in-between with a column header “Name”, and the name of the month (spelled out) for each employee’s birthday.